mikerst/mikethomas.design/src/work/accessibility-audit-guidelines.md

 </div>

 ### Codifying what good looks like
 Towards the end of the project, we had built high confidence in our domain knowledge and working practices.
-Referring back to several of the principles highlighted earlier, I wanted to use part of our remaining time to decentralising that knowledge and onboarding other teams.
+Referring back to several of the principles highlighted earlier, I wanted to use part of our remaining time to decentralise that knowledge and onboarding other teams.

 To aid this process, I created a serious of slides that walked teams through everything we had learned.